 Larger Than Life

-Chuck White was unlike any basketball coach in Alaska’s history.
+Chuck White was unlike any basketball coach in Alaska history.

-White, a 6-foot-4 man with broad shoulders and an easy smile, was an all-star athlete during his playing days at the University of Idaho.
-He briefly played minor-league baseball and was drafted to play professional basketball and football.
+A 6-foot-4 man with broad shoulders and an easy smile, he came to Alaska in 1965 after an all-star career at the University of Idaho.
+He was drafted by the NBA (San Francisco Warriors), NFL (San Francisco 49ers) and MLB (Baltimore Orioles).

 But he found his niche in coaching.

-In 2010, at age 68, White left Alaska for an assistant coach position at Adams State College in Colorado.
-There he reunited with one of his former point guards, head coach Louis Wilson, and the pair coached the Grizzlies together until 2015.
+In 2010, White left Alaska for the college ranks.
+He took a job as an assistant coach at Adams State College in Colorado, where he reunited with his former East point guard, Louis Wilson, and coached until 2015.

 – Van Williams